-The last official act of enrollment and acceptance of each student of Trinity Catholic School is the signing of a contract that states this handbook has been read and accepted as the governing vehicle between home and school.
-This contract must be returned during the first week of classes.
-The "Handbook Governance Agreement Form" can be found at the end of this Parent/Student Handbook.
+The last official act of enrollment and acceptance of each student of Trinity Catholic School is the signing of a contract that states this Handbook has been read and accepted as the governing vehicle between home and school.
+This contract must be returned during the second week of classes.
+The "Handbook Governance Agreement Form" will be provided to you via email as a Google Document.
 If you need additional forms, please go to the school Website (www.trinityknights.org).
-This form will be provided for you to print and then sign for any additional child that you may have enrolled at Trinity Catholic School.
-Each form is to be returned to each student's homeroom teacher.
-If the handbook agreement form is not signed and returned, a conference with the school administration will be scheduled to determine appropriate action.
+This form must be signed by both the parent(s) and each student in Grades 3-8.